KingChampion36/chemistryedu/docs/policies/terms-and-conditions.md

+---
+title: ChemistryEdu | Terms and Conditions
+---

 # [![ChemistryEdu Logo](../images/favicon.svg){ align=left, width=3.8% }](../index.md)  ChemistryEdu | Terms and Conditions

 The Terms and Conditions written on this web page shall manage your use of our website, ChemistryEdu accessible at https://chemistryedu.org.